 Doctors also watch for signs of dehydration,

-blood transfusions, and help with breathing.
+need fluids, blood transfusions, and help with breathing.

 If diagnosed early and treated, malaria can usually be cured in about 2 weeks.